al-imran-sonet/Machine-Learning-/README.md

-# Machine-Learning-
+# Machine Learning
-It is a repository where i keep the basics of Machine learning for my own use .
+It is a repository where i keep the basics of Machine learning for my own use and others